 Manage applicants and selection process for the Project along with AIESEC in Nicaragua and Academia Europea.

 Analyse Supply and Demand to understand, maximise and explore new markets.
-Coordinate with internal stakeholders to reach target market and promote opportunities to meet KPI for applicants. such as Mid-Autumn Festival 2018.
+Coordinate with internal stakeholders to reach target market and promote opportunities to meet KPI for applicants.

 12/2019 – 2/2021 Director of Sales and Customer Service Department